fusioncharts/dev_centre_docs/getting-started/angular/angular/setting-data-source-using-url-in-angular.md

 }
 ```

-1. The JSON data is added within the `AppComponent` class.
+1. Add the JSON data within the `AppComponent` class.

-2. Stored the chart configuration in a JSON object.
+2. Store the chart configuration in a JSON object.
 In the JSON object:
-    * The chart type has been set to `column2d`.
+    * Set the chart type as `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
-    * The width and height of the chart has been set in pixels.
+    * Set the width and height of the chart in pixels.
-    * The `dataFormat` is set as JSON.
+    * Set the `dataFormat` as JSON.

-3. To set the datasource using URL:
+    * Embed the json data as the value of `dataSource`.

-    * The value of the `dataFormat` has been set to **jsonurl**.
+3. Set the datasource using URL:
-    * A static URL has been set to `dataSource` to render the above chart.
+    * Set the value of the `dataFormat` to **jsonurl**.

-4. Created a `fusioncharts` directive in a template.
+    * Provide a static URL to `dataSource` to render the above chart.

 ### Add data to `app.component.html`